dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 * [Using the Structured Streaming Data Sink to Ingest Streaming Data](#streamsubmit)
 * [Running the Application](#runcode)

-For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html), in this Best Practices chapter.
+For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html).

 ## About Ingesting Streaming Data  {#streaming}